Table of Contents

 For example, you could draft a policy that didn't enable data access until a senior manager approved it.
 Another option is to restrict access to the entire applications where PII and confidential data are contained.
 Yet, both of these options restrict innovation by hindering easy access to data.

 While classification is the best policy for data access, it is incredibly hard to do it manually.
-When you have a clear and well-implemented data access policy supported by an automated data catalog, you open up opportunities for data sharing internally and externally, boosting opportunities for growth.
+When you have a clear and well-implemented data access policy supported by an automated data catalog, you open up opportunities for data sharing internally and externally, boosting growth opportunities.

 Data literacy policies and procedures